-This project-based course has it all!
+YCCT-0C / YCCT-1C / YCCT-2C This project-based course has it all!
 Hands-on design, business, marketing, journalism, and photojournalism!
 You want a leadership course that provides real work experience, that also looks great on a resume or a post-secondary application, this is the class for you!
 As part of the yearbook team, you will learn theme development, layout design, digital photography, business and marketing, journalistic writing, organization, fundraising, problem solving, decision making and teamwork skills.
-You will also develop your technical skills by learning how to use Adobe Photoshop, Illustrator and InDesign.
-Senior students in this course will take on senior executive leadership roles such as editor-in-chief, creative editor, photography editor and co-ordinator, copy editor, section and indexing editor, as well as business and marketing executive.
+You will also develop your technical skills by learning how to use Adobe Photoshop, Illustrator, and InDesign.
+Senior students in this course will take on senior executive leadership roles such as editor-inchief, creative editor, photography editor and co-ordinator, copy editor, section, and indexing editor, as well as business and marketing executive.
 Senior students will also support and mentor the junior members of our team who will build up their skills in co-executive roles as they train towards taking over the senior executive positions in subsequent years.
 Be part of a motivated, committed, inspiring and supportive community of students, ready to take on challenges and create JOSS history!
 (Got questions?!
 Interested in a specific leadership role?
 Please speak to Ms. Walker anytime!).
+GRAPHIC ARTS 11 & 12 MVAGA11 / MVAGA12 This hands-on course will explore the worlds of graphic design, interior design, and print making through projects such as package and logo design, album cover design, silk screening, printmaking, button making, stencilling, publication design, typography, digital illustration, and more.
+Student's will develop technical and industry standard skills using Adobe Photoshop, Illustrator, and InDesign.
+Senior returning students will work both independently and collaboratively on advanced projects building upon their prior knowledge.
+No experience required.